Frequently asked questions

 3. Mobility and mobile workforce management

-CCBHCs commonly provide services in consumers homes, schools, justice related facilities, hospitals and EDs and acute care settings.
+CCBHCs commonly provide services in consumers’ homes, schools, justice related facilities, hospitals and EDs as well as acute care settings.

 With our mobile solutions, clinicians, case managers and care providers gain quick, yet secure access to accurate, up-to-date information when they provide care and services in the field.

 Whether you are you connected to the internet or not, you have a complete view of an individual’s health record, which enables documentation of care anywhere, anytime.